Sales Call Playbook

 "SEO is basically paying to be found by people who are already looking for you.
 Those are the warmest leads you can get."

-Website Design — An outdated, cluttered, or mobile-broken site turns visitors away in seconds.
+When a customer's site doesn't convert — or they don't have one at all — Website Design is the answer.
+An outdated, cluttered, or mobile-broken site turns visitors away in seconds.
 A professionally built, SEO-ready site signals legitimacy instantly and gives customers a reason to call instead of clicking away.

 "You've got about three seconds before a visitor decides to stay or leave.
 What does your site do in those three seconds?"

-Conversation 3: The Competition Problem → Design + SEO + Urgency
+Conversation 3: The Competition Problem → Website Design + SEO

 "Your competitor isn't waiting.
 Every month you wait, more leads are going to them instead of you."